Lepton and photon energy scale and resolution corrections based on the minimization of an analytical likelihood: IJazZ2.0: Extension to photon energy scale measurement

 These limitations presented in this section are both related to the magnitude of the parameter $\sg$.
 In principle, they can be suppressed by smearing the simulation with the fitted value of $\sg$ and repeating the fit to extract the energy scale with an excellent precision.
 However, this procedure is not implemented in the current version of the software, and the analyst must carefully assess the origin of fitted value of $\sg$ before correcting this bias.

-In practice, the smearing parameter can be precisely calibrated using \dyee decays with the method described in Section~\ref{sec:sas}, after which the simulation should be smeared accordingly.
+In practice, the smearing parameter can be precisely calibrated using \dyee decays with the method described in Section~\ref{sec:sas}, after which the photon energy in the simulation should be smeared accordingly.
+As a consequence, the parameter $\sg$ represents an uncertainty on the photon energy resolution which should be typically well below the percent.
+In this case, the overall effect on the photon energy scale is below $0.05~\%$ based on Fig.~\ref{fig:sg_shift2}.
 If the value of $\sg$ extracted from \dymmg decays is significant, it may indicate additional sources of smearing affecting the \Mmmg invariant-mass distribution, potentially related to muon momentum calibration and/or photon angular resolution effects.
 In such cases, the parameter $\sg$ effectively absorbs these mismodeling effects.
 This does not, however, introduce the biases discussed above, which are specifically associated with genuine photon energy-resolution mismodeling.

-The interpretation of a large fitted value of \sg is therefore left to the analyst, who may choose either to correct for these effects by smearing the simulation prior to performing the fit, if necessary, or to assign a corresponding systematic uncertainty.
+The interpretation of a large fitted value of \sg (\ie $>1~\%$) is therefore left to the analyst, who may choose either to correct for these effects by smearing the simulation prior to performing the fit, if necessary, or to assign a corresponding systematic uncertainty.